SebMay99/modified_stability_scale_estimation/README.md

 You can manually adjust the drone position prior to running the estimation.
 Once the drone is on the desired position and orientation:
 - Press LB to turn on the Autopilot

-A "True scale" value will be computed based only from SLAM, this value is useful as a reference.The drone will slowly begin to oscillate verticaly.
+A `True scale` value will be computed based only from SLAM, this value is useful as a reference.The drone will slowly begin to oscillate verticaly.
 Due to this movement, it will also begin to drift away in the X and Y axes but the PID should compensate with soft corrections.
-After some seconds, a "Pseudo-scale" value will be printed as a result of the determined K gain value and alpha.
-This value should be close to the previously "True scale" value.
+After some seconds, a `Pseudo-scale` value will be printed as a result of the determined `K critical gain` value and `alpha`.
+This value should be close to the previously `True scale` value.

 Note: If the LB button is pressed again the Autopilot will turn off and manual control will be posible.
-When the autopilot is on, the land button may not work as intended, so an "Emergency Land" Button is highly recommended.
+When the autopilot is on, the land button may not work as intended, so the External emergency button is highly recommended.